Cloudkibo/KiboDBLayer/documentation/README.md

     bash deployment_prod.sh

-Now, we need to run deployment_staging for staging environment.
+Or for staging, we need to run deployment_staging for staging environment.

     bash deployment_staging.sh